garyfredgiger/GalacticWarReboot/README.md

 ###Step 2: Cloning the GameFramework Project

+Note: If you already cloned this project by following the directions for settin up my other games (e.g., my space invaders clone), then you can skip this step.

 You will also need the 2D Game Framework *[here](https://github.com/garyfredgiger/GameFramework.git)*.
 Again, in your terminal window enter the command below.

     git clone https://github.com/garyfredgiger/GameFramework.git